Scheduling Residency Interviews

-That being said, keep in mind that just because you expect to interview somewhere (you have a LoR from a doctor at that institution, you did research or an away rotation there), this does NOT guarantee you an interview invite.
-Often times these factors can certainly help, but nothing can be guaranteed, so don’t get your hopes set on program X and don’t have travel plans made before you receive an official invitation.
+That being said, keep in mind that just because you expect to interview somewhere (you have a LoR from a doctor at that institution, you did research, or an away rotation there), this does NOT guarantee you an interview invite.
+Oftentimes these factors can certainly help, but nothing can be guaranteed, so don’t get your hopes set on a specific program or make travel plans made before you receive an official invitation.

 If you need help to identify a potential residency program, our residency advisors are highly experienced in application and interview preparation.
 Contact us with your residency interview scheduling inquiries.